Zen-Watch/zen-watch-admin/zen-watch-admin-dashboard/HACK_DO.md

 npm run build
 pm2 start app.config.json

+For marco-bot-server, run from the root folder: npm run build pm2 start app.config.json

 For admin-dashboard, run from the root (make sure to start the admin-api-server before this): npm run build pm2 start app.config.json